CherryKitten/CharjaBox/README.md

 * Samba Sharing
 * Manual container management using Portainer
-* Home Media Streaming with Plex or Jellyfin
+* Home Media Streaming with Plex, Jellyfin and/or Airsonic
 * Media management with Sonarr, Radarr and Lidarr
 * Torrenting via r(u)Torrent
 * Your own wiki using Dokuwiki